Silver Nemesis: Plot

 The Doctor and Ace take the TARDIS back to 1638 and retrieve a bag of gold coins after discovering a suspicious chess set with an invisible player.
 They return to 1988 to destroy the Cybermen's ship.
 Lady Peinforte, using the arrow, approaches where the Cybermen are in possession of the statue.
 De Flores makes a deal with the Cyber leader and seizes the arrow from Peinforte.
 Going back on their deal, the Cyber leader prepares to have De Flores converted to a Cyberman before the Doctor and Ace temporarily unite the statue with the bow, scattering all groups.
 The "Asteroid" takes off with the statue and the arrow to a nearby hanger, awaiting to be united again.

 The Doctor and Ace take the TARDIS to the hanger, where the Doctor unites the statue and gives it instructions to destroy a fleet of Cyber warships that are hiding next to the moon.
 Using a sling and the gold coins, Ace takes out the Cybermen until only the Cyber leader remains.
 De Flores and his last man approach the nemesis statue but are killed by the Cyber leader.
-Peinforte and Richard arrive laying claim to the statue from the Doctor on threat of revealing 'his secrets.
-She mentions Gallifrey.
+Peinforte and Richard arrive laying claim to the statue from the Doctor on threat of revealing his secrets, mentioning Gallifrey and the Doctor's mysterious origins.
 The Doctor ignores this threat as the Cyber leader does not care about these secrets and gives the statue to the Cybermen.
 The statue wipes out the fleet, but not before Lady Peinforte attempts to seize the statue by merging with it herself.

 Finally, the Cyber leader attempts to kill the Doctor only to be killed by Richard using the gold arrow that was recently shot at the TARDIS.
 The Doctor and Ace then take Richard back to 1638, the destruction of Earth having been averted.